French Teacher Certification: How to Make Your Teaching Dreams a Reality

 - Alliance française prepares individuals for the DAEFLE (degree in teaching French as a Foreign Language).
 Carried out through a partnership with CNED, France’s distance learning center, the program allows any individual to earn a certification in teaching French to non-natives in France and abroad.
 Check for a list of approved centers near you here.

-- Kaplan University offers multiple online graduate programs if you’re looking for a more affordable and flexible certification solution.
+- Kaplan Inc. offers multiple online graduate programs if you’re looking for a more affordable and flexible certification solution.
 Make sure that the certification is recognized by your state prior to enrolling.

 The 4 Top Tips for Successfully Earning Your French Teacher Certification